BrandynTucknott/Notes/pdf/complex_analysis/README.md

 The content in this folder was all taken from the text *Complex Analysis by Elias M. Stein and Rami Shakarchi*.
 The figures you see in these notes are all taken from the text.
+To be clear, this is not my own book, but my notes from reading the aforementioned text.